modernweb-dev/rocket/site/pages/10--docs/20--basics/10--project-structure.rocket.md

 ## Recommended Project Structure

-Even if there is no enforce project structure it still makes sense to follow some common best practices.
+Even if there is no enforced project structure it still makes sense to follow some common best practices.

 - `site/pages/*` - All the pages of your website (e.g. all `*.rocket.{js,md,html}` files)
 - `site/pages/about/_assets/*` - Keep assets related to pages close to the page itself (e.g. images, videos, ...)